tenancy/docs/docs/hyn/5.4/identification.md

 # Early identification

 By default Tenancy will identify the tenant after all Middleware has been processed.
-One could simply resolve the Environment class through the service container inside a middleware to force identification of the tenant early on.
-If you want the package to handle this on your behalf you can simply enable the `early-identification` flag in your `tenancy.php` configuration file under `hostname`.
+You can resolve the Environment class through the service container inside a middleware to force identification of the tenant early on.
+If you want the package to handle this on your behalf you can enable the `early-identification` flag in your `tenancy.php` configuration file under `hostname`.

 # Manual identification